DynamatrixOSS/pingernos/README.md

 - Server status (online, offline, loading)
 - Server MOTD
-- Server software (Vanilla, Paper, Forge, etc) Additionally it displays the latency of the API we use.
+- Server software (Vanilla, Paper, Forge, etc)

 The API we use is not affiliated with Aternos, Minecraft or any server host.
 This bot is also not affiliated with Aternos.